 Applying Plastic Film to the Interior of the Window with Double Sided Tape

 3M and others manufacture inexpensive window insulation kits.
-You use double-sided tape to position a sheet of plastic film to the inside of your window and then shrink the plastic and eliminate any wrinkles with the hot air from a regular hair dryer.
+You use double-sided tape to position a sheet of plastic film to the inside of your window and then shrink the plastic and eliminate any wrinkles with hot air from a regular hair dryer.
 This has the advantage of being one of the least expensive and simplest options, but it can be visible on the indoor frame of your window and will only last for one season, or until you choose to open your windows again.
 Even if it only lasts one season, you will more than make back your money!

 Weather Stripping the Window

 Most modern windows have overlapping strips and connectors to automatically seal gaps between sections of the window and between the window sections and the frame.
 For older windows there are many types of weather stripping that you can apply which will reduce leaks substantially.
 The process to install weather stripping depends on the type of product you choose, but most weather stripping can be easily applied by pressing pre-measured, adhesive strips against the inner and outer sashes of clean, dry windows.
 Like caulking, high quality weather stripping can last for many years.